top of page

 Project Internships

 Project Interns will plan and implement a project within a specific area of work (construction, outreach, advocacy, etc.).
 While unpaid, interns can receive course credit or service hours, as well as opportunities to attend Chatham Habitat meetings and special events.
 This is a good opportunity for students who are looking to learn more about the nonprofit sector.
 We do occasionally have small stipends available to Construction Interns.
-(If you're a student Construction student at CCCC and are interested in an internship with CHFH, please talk to your instructors!)
+(If you're a Construction student at CCCC and are interested in an internship with CHFH, please talk to your instructors!)

-If you’re interested in project internship opportunities, please contact Anna Tuell
+If you’re interested in project internship opportunities, please contact Anna Tuell.

 Even if we don’t have a current job opening that suits you, please don’t hesitate to get in touch!
 We are always looking for regular volunteers (a great way to fill the time while you’re looking for work), and are also open to developing structured internships for students or other people who are interested in learning more about non-profits.
 We have had interns in Construction and Resource Development (fundraising, communications) in the past, and are open to similar opportunities in Family Services or the ReStores.